dustinpfister/blog_posts/_posts/threejs-scene.md

 layout: post
 categories: three.js
 id: 182
-updated: 2023-03-21 11:46:16
+updated: 2023-03-21 15:36:46
-version: 1.47
+version: 1.48
 ---

 A [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) object in [threejs](https://threejs.org/) is an instance of the THREE.Scene constructor that can be used to place everything that makes up an environment in a threejs project.
 It can contain cameras, lights, mesh objects composed of a geometry and material, along with any other [object3d base class](/2018/04/23/threejs-object3d/) object.
 The scene object can then be passed to the render function of a renderer such as the [Webgl renderer](/2018/11/24/threejs-webglrenderer/) along with a [camera](/2018/04/06/threejs-camera/) to render a view of the scene from the perspective of the given camera object.

 There is a great deal of other things to cover when it comes to a scene object though, such as the background and fog properties, and the fact that it inherits from the Object3d base class.
-Becuase the scene object is yet another object3d based object this allows for things like having a whole scene positioned, rotated, and scaled just like mesh objects, cameras and anything based off of Object3d.
+Because the scene object is yet another object3d based object this allows for things like having a whole scene positioned, rotated, and scaled just like mesh objects, cameras and anything based off of Object3d.
 So in this post I will be going over at least a few details that revolve around the topic of scene objects.

 <!-- more -->